 In connection with our initial public offering ("IPO") that took place in September 2021, we entered into a Director Nomination Agreement with Summit.
-The Director Nomination Agreement provides Summit with an independent right to designate the following number of nominees for election to our Board: (i) all of the nominees for election to our Board for so long as Summit beneficially owns at least 40% of the total number of shares of our common stock outstanding upon completion of the IPO, as adjusted for any reorganization, recapitalization, stock dividend, stock split, reverse stock split, or similar changes in the Company's capitalization (the "Original Amount"); (ii) a majority of the nominees for election to our Board for so long as Summit beneficially owns less than 40% but at least 30% of the Original Amount; (iii) 30% of the nominees for election to our Board for so long as Summit beneficially owns less than 30% but at least 20% of the Original Amount; (iv) 20% of the nominees for election to our Board for so long as Summit beneficially owns less than 20% but at least 10% of the Original Amount; and (v) one of the nominees for election to our Board for so long as Summit beneficially owns at least 5% of the Original Amount.
+The Director Nomination Agreement provides Summit with an independent right to designate the following number of nominees for election to our Board: (i) all of the nominees for election to our Board for so long as Summit beneficially owns at least 40% of the total number of shares of our common stock outstanding upon completion of the IPO, as adjusted for any reorganization, recapitalization, stock dividend, stock split, reverse stock split, or similar changes in the Company's capitalization (the "Original Amount"); (ii) a majority of the nominees for election to our Board for so long as Summit beneficially owns less than 40% but at least 30% of the Original Amount; (iii) 30% of the nominees for election to our Board for so long as Summit beneficially owns less than 30% but at least 20% of the Original Amount; (iv) 20% of the nominees for election to our Board for so long as Summit beneficially owns at least 5% of the Original Amount.
 In addition, Summit is entitled to designate the replacement for any of its Board designees whose Board service terminates prior to the end of the director's term, regardless of the Principal Stockholder's beneficial ownership at that time.
 Summit also has the right to have its designees participate on committees of our Board proportionate to Summit's stock ownership, subject to compliance with applicable law and stock exchange rules.
 The Director Nomination Agreement also prohibits us from increasing or decreasing the size of our Board without the prior written consent of Summit.
-This agreement will terminate at such time as Summit controls less than 5% of the total voting power of our then outstanding common stock.
+This agreement will terminate at such time as Summit controls less than 5% of the total voting power of our then-outstanding common stock.